Hexagon/spotweb/README.md

 Source code of [https://spot.56k.guru](https://spot.56k.guru) - dockerized open source Deno application that gets and caches electricity prices (spot price) from ENTSO-e.

-Currently available in Swedish, Finnish, Danish, Norwegian and German.
+Currently available in Swedish, Finnish, Danish, Norwegian, Spanish, French, Polish and German.

 Any feedback on translations are greatly appreciated.
 Contribute by opening an issue, or by creating a pull request.
 Each language has it's own file in `config/translations`.